konradxmalinowski/konradxmalinowski/README.md

 ### 👨‍💻 About Me

 I am a frontend developer with a strong passion for building responsive and user-friendly web applications.
 My expertise lies in crafting clean and efficient code using modern technologies.
-I enjoy turning complex problems into simple, beautiful, and intuitive designs.
+I enjoy tu[...]

 - 🔭 I’m currently working on enhancing my portfolio with new projects.
 - 🌱 I’m continuously learning and exploring new technologies.